 What To Do With A Christmas Amaryllis After It Blooms

 Many people toss out Christmas amaryllis bulbs after they’re done blooming.
-It’s such a shame because amaryllis plants are quite easy to grow, and make wonderful flowering houseplants.
+It’s such a shame because amaryllis plants are quite easy to grow.
 Plus, with a little bit of extra care, your amaryllis will bloom for the holidays every year.

 If you’d like to try your hand at keeping your amaryllis after all of the flowers have faded, then the first thing you need to do is cut off the flower stalk to the top of the bulb.
 This will help the bulb build the energy it needs to form flower buds for next year.